digigaia/digitalgaia/organization/infrastructure.md

 ## Security

 Security needs to be enforced all the time, we want to have proper access to resources.

-Nothing "shared all" or public by default.
-Take care of access with (potentially old) SSH keys on servers.
+Best practices should be defined and followed, no exceptions because it's more "convenient".

 ## Infrastructure maintenance